Elevation: 8,409 ft

 Prominence: 389

-This peak is the easternmost peak on the impressive east-west Hum ridge line that parallels Lick Creek and the Lick Creek Road.
-The ridge contains six peaks with 300+ feet of prominence and sufficient exposed granite to challenge the most ambitious mountaineers.
-The west end of the ridge is anchored by Humdinger Peak and the west end by Peak 8409 (Hum #5).
-The other peaks, from west to east, are Peak 8380 (Hum Peak), Peak 8380 (Ho Peak), Peak 8556 (Hum #3) and Peak 8620 (Hum #4).
-John Platt and John Fadgen climbed four of the six peaks in August 2015 in one long, difficult day.
-See their trip reports, which are linked on the pages for each peak, for additional details.
-They climbed this peak, which also proved to be a difficult mountaineering problem and a first ascent, in September of 2015.
-See the links below.
-USGS Enos Lake.
+Peak 8409 is the easternmost peak on the impressive East-West ridge line that parallels Lick Creek and Lick Creek Road.
+The ridge has 6 ranked summits and sufficient exposed granite to challenge the most ambitious mountaineers.
+The West End of the ridge is anchored by Humdinger Peak and the East End by Peak 8409 (Hum #5).
+The other peaks, from West to East, are Peak 8380 (Hum Peak), Peak 8380 (Ho Peak), Peak 8556 (Hum #3) and Peak 8620 (Hum #4).
+John Platt and John Fadgen climbed 4 of the 6 peaks in August 2015 in one long, difficult day.
+See their trip reports (which are linked on the pages for each peak) for additional details.
+They climbed Peak 8409 (which proved to be a difficult mountaineering problem and a first ascent) in September 2015.
+USGS Enos Lake

 Access

-Access this peak from the Lick Creek Road.
-(B)(3) FH-48 Yellow Pine/Lick Creek Road, page 136.
-Follow the road down and east from Lick Creek Summit to the Split Creek Trailhead.
+Access this peak from Lick Creek Road [(B)(3) FH-48 Yellow Pine/Lick Creek Road on Page 136].
+Follow the road down and east from Lick Creek Summit to the Split Creek trailhead.

 (B)(3) FH-48 Yellow Pine/Lick Creek Road